 Oracle Universal Installer configures and starts a default Oracle Net listener using TCP/IP port 1521.
 However, if an existing Oracle Net listener process is using the same port or key value, then Oracle Universal Installer can only configure the new listener, it cannot start it.
-To ensure that the new listener process starts during the su - oracle
+To ensure that the new listener process starts during the installation, you must shut down any existing listeners before starting Oracle Universal Installer.